privacy-scaling-explorations/chiquito/book/part1_chapter3.md

 ```
 	arr = [64, 34, 25, 12, 22, 11, 90]
 	n = ?, i = ?, j = ?
-set n to lenght of arr which is 7
+set n to length of arr which is 7
 	arr = [64, 34, 25, 12, 22, 11, 90]
 	n = 7, i = ?, j = ?
 set i to 1